 I'm excited to say that I'm looking forward to playing with more foods like this because check this out...between eating in a relaxed, aware way with no restrictions and listening to my body about what kind and how much to exercise, my weight has stabilized.

 Well, I have to be honest.
-I snuck on the scale this morning (something else I'm working on: Not weighing myself, but baby steps) and I was actually down from 162 to 153.
+I snuck on the scale this morning (something else I'm working on: Not weighing myself, but baby steps) and I haven't gained any weight.

 Without KILLING myself with exercise.

 And can I tell you something else?
 For the first time in a long time I'm excited about food and have absolutely no reservations about what to eat.
 Yes.
 Excited that I can let it go, trust myself, and still enjoy life and love the body I have.

 I will be up dating you weekly (if not more) on my personal experiment with intuitive eating and healthy living, mind and body.

 What about you?
 What is your experience with food?
 Do you fear food?
 Love food?
 Hate food?
 All of the above?

 What about you, your body and self-image?